Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + Conduct regular TDIR testing
   - Regularly test your detection and response capabilities through purple and red teaming exercises.

-+ Define and implement a comprehensive incident response plan
-  - An incident response plan is a set of instructions that help organizations respond to a security incident swiftly and effectively.
-This plan should outline the roles and responsibilities of all team members, detail the procedures for ingestion and troubleshooting, then responding to different types of incidents.
-It should provide guidelines for communicating with stakeholders during and after an incident, including lessons learned and process improvement along with potential tooling enhancement.
-  - Having a comprehensive incident response plan in place can significantly reduce the time it takes to respond to a security incident, minimizing the damage and disruption it can cause.
-It can also help to ensure that all team members know what to do in the event of an attack, boosting the organization’s overall security posture.
-  - A clearly communicated incident response plan is critical to an organization’s cyber resilience.
-By defining discrete steps across all response activities, the plan enables security teams to reduce business disruption and mitigate operational impact arising from security incidents.

-+ Determine a clear escalation path
-  - stablishing a clear escalation path is crucial for efficient threat response.
-When a potential threat is detected, the relevant information should be quickly escalated to the right personnel or team for further analysis and remediation.
-  - The escalation path may vary depending on the severity of the threat, its potential impact, and the skills required to handle it.
-Some types of threat, if they are high-level in terms of potential impact for media or external awareness, should have an executive sponsor or contact for informing at speed.
-  - A clear and well-documented escalation and communication path can speed up the response process and ensure threats are handled by the appropriate expertise.

 + Implement continuous monitoring
   - Implement tools and solutions that provide real-time monitoring of networks, systems, and applications.